-2021 Training > TWIA/TFPA
+2021 Training > TVMA/TFPA > Adjuster Certification

-Texas Windstorm Insurance Association (TWIA) and Texas FAIR Plan Association (TFPA) have partnered with 2021 Training.com as their exclusive provider for online adjuster certifications.
+Texas Windstorm Insurance Association (TWIA) and Texas FAIR Plan Association (TFPA) have partnered with 2021Training.com as their exclusive provider for online adjuster certifications.

 As an adjuster, you will need to have these certifications prior to adjusting any claims for TWIA and TFPA.
-Some are registered with the Texas Department of Insurance for CE credits.
-See specific course for individual CE information.
-These certifications renew annually.
+They're registered with the Texas Department of Insurance for CE credits These certifications renew annually.
 Your certification will be valid for one year from the date of completion.